 40 Watt Club

-The heart and soul of Athens’ music scene for over 35 years, this legendary club, through all of its incarnations and locations, has launched and supported the careers of Athens’ most beloved acts.
-The 500-capacity room has also welcomed some of the biggest names in music, including Nirvana, Iggy Pop, The Strokes, Snoop Dogg and countless others.
+The heart and soul of Athens’ music scene, this legendary club, through all of its incarnations and locations, has launched and supported the careers of Athens’ most beloved acts.
+The 500-capacity room has also welcomed some of the biggest names in music, including Nirvana, Iggy Pop, The Strokes, Snoop Dogg, and countless others.

 Georgia Theatre

 The phoenix of Southern music venues, the Georgia Theatre was reopened in 2011 after a devastating fire gutted the building in 2009.
-The new and improved venue is stunningly beautiful, with a state-of-the-art sound system, two spacious balconies, a rooftop restaurant and an art gallery.
-The world-class venue welcomes world-class entertainment, with recent headliners including Big Boi, Wille Nelson, Tame Impala, The Zombies and Widespread Panic.
+The new and improved venue is stunningly beautiful, with a state-of-the-art sound system, two spacious balconies, a rooftop restaurant, and an art gallery.
+The world-class venue welcomes world-class entertainment, with headliners including Big Boi, Wille Nelson, Tame Impala, The Zombies, and Widespread Panic.

 Flicker Theatre and Bar